 In addition to having a valid Hawaii Medical or RN license, a certifying health provider must also have a valid Hawaii Controlled Substance License Number.
 They must also have a bona fide provider-patient relationship with the individual they recommend for medical marijuana use.

-Besides a written physician certification attesting that an individual has one of the qualifying conditions, Hawaii has no age or residency restriction for issuing its 329 card.
+Besides a written physician certification attesting that an individual has a qualifying debilitating condition, Hawaii has no age or residency restriction for issuing its 329 card.
 However, minors need the consent of their parents or legal guardians to register in the state’s medical marijuana program.
 Hawaii issues its medical marijuana card to residents and non-residents.
 However, a non-resident applying for a 329 card must: